camunda/camunda-docs-manual/site/src/documents/api-references/rest/variable-instance/get-binary.html.md

 ---

 Retrieves the content of a single variable by id.
-Applicable for byte array variables.
+Applicable for byte array and file variables.

 Method